 Our supplier has continued to improve his castings and we are happy to report that they are now the most advanced, finest worm castings available anywhere.
 Below is an update on the improved castings that are even better insect repellers than the original Worm Castings we offered.

 The important active ingredient is the concentration of chitin degraders.
 Chitin degraders produce chitinase.
 Chitinase will dissolve chitin and chitin is the structural component of the hard shell of an insect.
 In the original HVH worm castings, the level of chitin degraders was 54 million cfu/dwg (Ścolony forming unitsą, or the number of living microorganism cells, per dry weight gram).
 Our manufacturer has increased the chitin in the feedstock for the worms and thus increased the level to 200 million cfu/dwg.
 By increasing the chitin degraders 400 percent, the response time of insect pests has been cut dramatically.

-The new and improved HVH Worm Castings also contain fossilized kelp and rock minerals to bring all of the minor elements into the active range, along with 40 percent high quality compost.
+HVH Worm Castings also contain fossilized kelp and rock minerals to bring all of the minor elements into the active range, along with 40 percent high quality compost.
 The compost provides the food source for the beneficial micro-organisms, insuring that the customer gets a product that is still alive.
-Extensive research has shown that using the castings with kelp, rock minerals, and compost if far more effective than using worm castings alone.
+Extensive research has shown that using the castings with kelp, rock minerals, and compost is far more effective than using worm castings alone.

 "Worm Cast Applications"by George Hahn, California Vermiculturist

 Worm Castings have been known as the best item possible to make all plants to grow better.
 New applications have been researched by several universities and have been field tested for confirmation.
 Any landscape or growing application will benefit immensely from the use of worm castings.